 The model aircraft should taxi a minimum distance of 15 metres in a realistic manner and speed and finally come to a full stop.
 The model aircraft should stand still on the ground with the engine(s) running without being held All engines must be operating for full marks.
-If the model aircraft is touched after the word "NOW" has been called the manoeuvre will score zero The model aircraft should then accelerate to a realistic speed and lift smoothly from the ground, climb at an angle consistent with the subject aircraft, take more then one lap to finish.
+If the model aircraft is touched after the word "NOW" has been called the manoeuvre will score zero The model aircraft should then accelerate to a realistic speed and lift smoothly from the ground, climb at an angle consistent with the subject aircraft and level off at Normal Flight Level.
+The manoeuvre may, depending of the subject aircraft, take more then one lap to finish.